MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/leadership.md

 # Leadership

-_**Applies to:** The Leadership page is currently in preview status It is in the process of rolling out to all MyAnalytics users who are assigned as people managers in Azure AD or in Workplace Analytics*._
+_**Applies to:** The Leadership page is currently in preview status.
+It is in the process of rolling out to all MyAnalytics users who are assigned as people managers in Azure AD or in Workplace Analytics*._

 If you're a people manager, the MyAnalytics Leadership page gives you insights on your relationships with team members that can help you boost team productivity, wellbeing, and engagement.